 Applicants are required to complete the Budget Justification Workbook.
 This form is available on EERE Exchange at https://eere-Exchange.energy.gov/.

-Prime Recipients must complete each tab of the Budget Justification Workbook for the project as a whole, including all work to be performed by the Prime Recipient and its Subrecipients and Contractors.
+Prime Recipients must complete each tab of the Budget Justification Workbook for the project as a whole, including all work to be performed by the Prime Recipient and its Subrecipients and Contractors, and provide all requested documentation (e.g., a Federally-approved rate agreement, vendor quotes).
 Applicants should include costs associated with required annual audits and incurred cost proposals in their proposed budget documents.
-The "Instructions and Summary" included with the Budget Justification Workbook will autopopulate as the applicant enters information into the Workbook.
+The "Instructions and Summary" included with the Budget Justification Workbook will auto-populate as the applicant enters information into the Workbook.
 Applicants must carefully read the "Instructions and Summary" tab provided within the Budget Justification Workbook.
-Save the Budget Justification Workbook in a single Microsoft Excel file using the following convention for the title "ControlNumber LeadOrganization\Budget\Justification".
+Save the Budget Justification Workbook in a single Microsoft Excel file using the following convention for the title "ControlNumber LeadOrganization Budget Justification".